Elaine M. Alphin

-Elaine Marie Alphin is one of the subjects of the Contemporary Authors series, a collection of biographies published by Thomson Gale in 2007.
+Alphin was a subject of the Contemporary Authors series, a collection of biographies published by Thomson Gale in 2007.

+Last years

-In August 2011 Alphin suffered a stroke, which essentially ended her writing career.
+In August 2011, Alphin suffered a stroke.
 Her last book was An Unspeakable Crime: The Prosecution and Persecution of Leo Frank (2010).

-Alphin died at home in Glenrock, Wyoming on August 19, 2014.
+She died at her home in Glenrock, Wyoming on August 19, 2014, aged 58.
+She was interred at Sunset Hills Cemetery in Bozeman, Montana.

 Themes

 Ghosts

 Several of Alphin's novels are ghost stories.
 Two, Ghost Cadet and Ghost Soldier, deal with ghosts of child-soldiers from the American Civil War who require help from present-day children to achieve their final rest.
-Ghost Cadet has been Mrs. Alphin's most successful book to date, going through several editions in both hardback and paperback.
+Ghost Cadet has been Alphin's most successful book to date, going through several editions in both hardback and paperback.
 The book's popularity with young readers prompted her publishers to ask for a companion novel – Ghost Soldier.
 In Tournament of Time, one of her early novels, an American school girl living in England befriends the ghosts of two medieval princes, allegedly murdered by Richard III in the Tower of London, and battles the 500-year-old ghost of their murderer.
 The story has been much praised for its historical accuracy and attention to detail, as well as its thrilling denouement.

-Gay characters

-The Perfect Shot, Picture Perfect, and Simon Says feature main or secondary characters who happen to be homosexuals.
-Their sexuality is not central to the plots.